home-assistant/home-assistant.io/source/_integrations/mypermobil.markdown

 ### Full Charge Distance

 The distance the wheelchair can travel on a full charge.
-The unit of distance is the same as you have selected in your MyPermobil account.
 This figure is an estimate and should not be relied upon.

 ### Distance Traveled

 The distance the wheelchair has traveled today.
-The unit of distance is the same as you have selected in your MyPermobil account.

 ### Number of Adjustments

 The number of adjustments sessions today.
-Multiple different adjustment within a short time period are counted as a single one.
+Multiple different adjustment within a short time period are counted as a single sessions.

-### Record Distance Traveled

-The record distance traveled in a single day.

 ### Record Number of Adjustments